Greeny (guitar)

-Greeny is a 1959 Gibson Les Paul Standard, named after its original owner Peter Green.
+Greeny is a 1959 Gibson Les Paul Standard, named after its first famous owner, Peter Green in 1964/5.
 He used it during his time in John Mayall & the Bluesbreakers and Fleetwood Mac, before selling it to Gary Moore in the early 1970s.
 Moore used the guitar throughout his career, both as a solo artist and in bands, such as Thin Lizzy.
 Due to financial troubles, he was forced to sell it in 2006, after which it passed through several private collectors and guitar dealers.
 In 2014, Greeny was acquired by Metallica guitarist Kirk Hammett, who has since used it both in the studio and during live performances.

-The guitar is known for its unique out-of-phase tone, which is the result of a reversed neck pickup.
-This sound has become highly sought-after amongst guitar players, so much so that flipping the neck pickup has been affectionately referred to as "the Peter Green mod".
-The Gibson Custom Shop has produced two limited runs of Greeny replicas in 2010 and 2022, respectively.
-Gibson also released the Gary Moore Les Paul Standard in 2013, which included many of the same features as Greeny.
+The guitar is known for its unique out-of-phase tone, which is the result of a reversed magnet in the neck pickup.
+This sound has become highly sought-after amongst guitar players, so much so that flipping the magnet in the neck pickup has been affectionately referred to as the "Peter Green mod".
+The Gibson Custom Shop produced two limited runs of Greeny replicas in 2010 and 2022, respectively, before the guitar was added to Gibson's core line-up in 2023.
+The company also released the Gary Moore Les Paul Standard in 2013, which included many of the same features as Greeny.

 History

 The guitar was originally owned by English musician Peter Green.
-He bought it for sixty guineas after being asked to join John Mayall & the Bluesbreakers.
+He bought it for sixty guineas from the Selmer musical instrument shop in London after being asked to join John Mayall & the Bluesbreakers.
 Green made his recording debut with the guitar on the group's 1967 album A Hard Road.
 The record featured the instrumental "The Supernatural", which showcased Green's unique playing style and guitar tone.
 Following the album's release, Green went on to form his own group Fleetwood Mac.
 He released four albums with the band and used his Les Paul extensively in the studio and during live performances.
 Many of Fleetwood Mac's early hits were recorded with Greeny, including, "Oh Well", "Black Magic Woman", "The Green Manalishi (With the Two Prong Crown)" and "Albatross".

 In January 1970, Green met Northern Irish guitarist Gary Moore, who was opening-up for Fleetwood Mac with his own group Skid Row.
-Moore regarded Green as one of his biggest influences and the two soon became friends.
+Moore regarded Green as one of his biggest influences, and the two soon became friends.
 After lending Greeny to Moore for a few days, Green asked if he wanted to buy it.
 Moore was initially hesitant, thinking he couldn't afford it, but Green told him to sell his main guitar and pay him whatever he got from it.
 Moore then sold his Gibson SG, for which he received £160, but Green refused to accept the money.
-Instead, Green asked the same amount he had originally paid for it, which was £120.
+Instead, Green asked the same amount he had originally paid for it, which was £120 according to Moore.
 In the end, Green only took £100 or £110 for the guitar.
 When Moore told him he could have it back anytime, Green replied: "No, I'll never ask for it back."